programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 >
 > Game design involves systems logic, social psychology, and culture hacking.
 To play a game deeply is to think more and more like a game designer – to tinker, retro-engineer, and modify a game in order to find new ways to play.
 As more people play more deeply in the Ludic Century, the lines will become increasingly blurred between game players and game designers.

-These particular tenets were selected to provide some of the reasons why the author is not only suggesting that games should be considered as a means to facilitate learning in the classroom, but that she is suggesting that students could also benefit from an introduction to the tools of game design so that they can learn to modify and make their own games.
+These particular tenets suggest that games should be considered as a means to facilitate learning in the classroom, and that students can also benefit from an introduction to the tools of game design, so that they can learn to modify and make their own games.

 ## What are Tabletop Games?

 Tabletop games are a category of games that encompasses physical games that are generally played on or around a table.
-While laypeople may separate commercial games between ‘video games’ and ‘board games’, many hobbyists and those within the gaming industry use the term ‘tabletop games’ as the differentiating category for physical objects as it is considered more encompassing than ‘board games’.
+While laypeople may separate commercial games between ‘video games’ and ‘board games’, many hobbyists and those within the gaming industry use the term ‘tabletop games’ as the differentiating category for physical objects, as it is considered more encompassing than ‘board games’.
 The category of Tabletop Games contains board games, dice games, card games, pen and paper games, and role-playing games.

-In this lesson, we will be exploring how one can make their own versions of a tabletop game called _Timeline_.
+In this lesson, you will learn how to make you own version of a tabletop game called _Timeline_.

-## What is _Timeline_?
+### What is _Timeline_?

-_Timeline_ is a card game designed by Frédéric Henry that was first published in 2012 and is still available for purchase through the global game publisher, Asmodee.
-The game of _Timeline_ can be played with 2 to 8 players.
-As it is a very simple game to learn that can be played with a group of people, _Timeline_ is frequently described as a party game as well as an educational game.
-The game is published in several languages and there are a number of different themed versions of the game that have been published over the last ten years including, _Timeline: Inventions_, _Timeline: Music and Cinema_, _Timeline: American History_, and _Timeline Star Wars_.
+_Timeline_ is a card game designed by Frédéric Henry, first published in 2012 and  still available for purchase through the global game publisher, Asmodee. _Timeline_ can be played with 2 to 8 players.
+As it is a very simple game to learn to play with a group, _Timeline_ is frequently described as a party game as much as an educational game.
+The game is published in several languages and there are a number of differently themed versions of the game that have been published over the last ten years including, _Timeline: Inventions_, _Timeline: Music and Cinema_, _Timeline: American History_, and _Timeline Star Wars_.

-> **_Timeline_** is a card game where each card depicts a historical event, invention or discovery on both sides, with the year in which that event occurred, invention or discovery was made on only one side.
+> **_Timeline_** is a card game where each card, on both sides, depicts a specific historical event, invention or discovery, with only one side displaying the year in which that event occurred.
 Players take turns placing a card from their hand in a row on the table.
 After placing the card, the player reveals the date on it.
 If the card was placed correctly with the date in chronological order with all other cards on the table, the card stays in place; otherwise the card is removed from play and the player takes another card from the deck.
-The first player to get rid of all his cards by placing them correctly wins.
+The first player to get rid of all their cards by placing them correctly wins.

 The game mechanic of adding a card into a chronological series is not exclusive to the game of _Timeline_.
-In 2020, Tom James Watson published _Wikitrivia_ which pulls information and images relating to historical events from Wikidata and Wikipedia, to generate a one-player online version in which you try to beat your own “streak” of cards successfully added to a timeline, before you make your fourth error.
+In 2020, Tom James Watson published _Wikitrivia_, which pulls information and images relating to historical events from Wikidata and Wikipedia, to generate a one-player online version in which you try to beat your own “streak” of cards successfully added to a timeline (before you make your fourth error).

 Game variations like _Wikitrivia_ are permissible under American copyright law because game rules are not copyrightable.
 Section 102(b) of the Copyright Act states: “In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work” (Boyden).

-## Why play Timeline in the classroom?
+## Why play _Timeline_ in the classroom?

 Playing a game in the classroom can provide a low-stakes opportunity for students to test their knowledge outside of a formal assessment process and its associated pressures.
-Games like _Timeline_ not only challenges players by asking them if they have an understanding of the chronology of the events depicted on the cards in front of them, but it also demands some degree of metacognition as skillful play requires players to assess their own confidence of the facts at hand (_Timeline & Stag Hunt_).
+Games like _Timeline_ not only challenges players by asking them if they have an understanding of the chronology of the events depicted on the cards in front of them, but it also demands some degree of metacognition, as skillful play requires players to assess their own confidence of the facts at hand (_Timeline & Stag Hunt_).

-## How to Make Your Own Version of Timeline With Index Cards
+### How to Make Your Own Version of _Timeline_ With Index Cards

-To make a card for a game using the timeline mechanic, all you need is a small set of cards.
-You can make your own cards by folding a sheet of paper in half, three times over and then cut the paper into 8ths.
+To make a card for a game using the _Timeline_ mechanic, all you need is a small set of cards.
+You can make your own cards by folding a sheet of paper in half, three times over, before cutting the paper into 8ths.
 Or you can buy and use a stack of index cards.
-On one side of each card you write down the name of the event in question and on the other side of the card, you write down the name of the event and the year of the event.
+On one side of each card you write down the name of the event in question, and on the other side of the card, you write down the name of the event and the year of the event.

 In 2018, I made a small deck of _Timeline_ cards using index cards for my family.
-Inspired by my children’s fascination with the character dance emotes from the video game _Fortnite_ when those dances suddenly became ubiquitous on professional sports fields and on playgrounds around the world, I looked up the year of origin for dances like The Twist, The Carleton, and The Nae Nae and I wrote them down on index cards along with their names.
+Inspired by my children’s fascination with the character dance emotes from the video game _Fortnite_ (when those dances suddenly became ubiquitous on professional sports fields and on playgrounds around the world), I looked up the year of origin for dances like The Twist, The Carleton, and The Nae Nae and I wrote them down on index cards along with their names.
 After collecting a small deck of cards, I played the game with my family and it was an enjoyable experience for everyone.
 Even though I could not play the game since I knew the answers, I enjoyed watching my children try to reason out and remember when one dance they knew came before another.

 For this type of casual game-play, the hand-made nature of these cards was not a deterrent to satisfying game play.
 That being said, the cards I made could be considered much improved upon if I also had included images depicting the dances in question on those cards.
 Photographs of the dances could provide additional contextual cues to help my kids make educated guesses of approximately when the photo was taken.
-But I chose not to because I knew that collecting images and transferring them to cards takes effort and a not insignificant amount of time.
+But collecting images and transferring them to cards takes effort and time.

 ## How to Make Your Own Version of Timeline with Digital Tools

-However there are compelling reasons for learning some methods to facilitate the design, iteration, and production of printed cards with digital tools.
-One of the main reasons is so obvious that it almost escaped mention: capturing the design template of a deck of cards in a digital format and saving that template for later retrieval allows for that deck of cards to be more quickly reproduced in the future for an indefinite amount of times.
-Furthermore, a digital template can be altered or amended if it has been observed that there was confusion or other unwanted reaction from participants during play-testing or game-play.
+There are compelling reasons for learning  methods to facilitate the design, iteration, and production of printed cards with digital tools.
+Capturing the design template of a deck of cards in a digital format and saving that template for later retrieval allows for quick reproduction of the card deck in the future.
+Furthermore, a digital template can be altered or amended easily (for instance, if there was confusion or other unwanted reactions from participants during play-testing or game-play).
 A digital template can also be distributed among a group of people, such as a classroom of students, so that each person can design their own individual cards that can, when finished, be collected and printed together to form a singular deck.

 At the time of this publication, Microsoft makes its web-hosted versions of Word and Excel freely available to anyone who registers with an email address.
 It is possible to generate and print simple playing cards using Word’s mail merge functionality which can bring in text and locally-hosted images from an Excel file into customized ‘labels’ (cards) in Word (Microsoft).
 For the purposes of simple card design, this combination of ubiquity and functionality might be all that’s necessary for the task at hand.